How the Church Exploded with Believers in The New Testament Using Small Groups?

 Now let us look at the Pauline method of small-group evangelism and see if there are any similarities to Christ´s method.
 Paul and Barnabas were chosen by the Holy Spirit to perform a special work of evangelism in Asia Minor and Macedonia (Acts 13:2).
 Here is the dyad at work, that is, two people who supplement each others character and have much in common in spreading the gospel.
 Then on their second missionary journey, they separate because of a contention.
 Barnabas took Mark and sailed to Cyprus; but Paul chose Silas and departed . . . and he went through Syria and Cilicia, strengthening the churches.
 (Acts 15:39-41).
 When they did split up, they followed the two-man principle of small groups.
 They could have chosen otherwise; when Barnabas went with Mark, Paul could have traveled alone, but he did not.
 Later, Timothy joined Paul and Silas, making their party a threesome, which was an odd number.
 However, we learn that Dr. Luke joined them also on the second missionary journey, making theirs into a four-man group.

 By the use of the pronouns “we” and “us” in the narrative of Paul´s missionary journey, the author (Luke) reveals that he was with Paul on his second missionary journey from Troas to Philippi, on his third journey from Philippi back to Jerusalem, and on the voyage from Caesarea to Rome.
-He joined Paul in sending greetings from Rome to the Colossian believers (Col 4:14).[19]
+He joined Paul in sending greetings from Rome to the Colossian believers (Colossians 4:14).[19]
 Even when the brethren sent Paul away from Berea, Silas and Timothy remained there as a dyad, to build up the church, and supported each other (Acts 17:14).
 Also, when Paul departed from Athens and went to Corinth, he found a certain Jew named Aquila, born in Pontus, who had recently come from Italy with his wife Priscilla.
 (Acts 18:1-3).
 Paul and Luke stayed with them for some time, making a group of four people.
-Here they began the church in Corinth with a four-member group, starting in Priscilla and Aquila´s house (Rom 16:3-5).
+Here they began the church in Corinth with a four-member group, starting in Priscilla and Aquila´s house (Romans 16:3-5).
 Although there is no mention of twelve-man groups in Paul´s method of evangelism, there is a contact he made with a twelve-man group, the disciples of John the Baptist (Acts 19:1-7).
 Nevertheless, Paul did practice the four- and two-member groups on his missionary travels.
 This is how the foundations of the church were built up: on a structured approach similar to the practice of Christ during His ministry on earth.

 Summary